 Maxwell Neely-Cohen, Shelby Wilson, and hints of form

 Every evening, Uno asks where the sun is going.
 In reply, I recite a song from childhood, telling him the sun shines on others and that everyone on Earth needs its rays.
-Without a question mark, he asks if the sun shines on Dedi, his grandfather in Austria, and I reply with a calming yes so we can sleep and wake up to another day of rough and tough construction play.
+Without a question mark, he asks if the sun shines on Dedi, his grandfather in Austria, and I reply with a calming yes so we can sleep and wake up to another day of rough and tough construction play1.

 Space makes the sentence, silence enables the melody and fallow regenerates the soil.
 Every form spawns from pause.
-During my break, Naive Weekly shifted shape: the font and colors changed, and the newsletter now rests on its own domain.
+During my break, Naive Weekly shifted shape: the font and colors changed, and the newsletter now rests on its own domain2.
 Something else is germinating, but you’ll have to wait a few more weeks for it to show.

 Concrete Form is a poetic play on categories.

 Prose Play is a tool for evolving meaning.

 Grid World is a computation and childhood reflection.

 The essence of the internet I care for: an annual literature review for the internet.
 All of the links above come from the recently published second edition, but that is only three out of seventeen contributions, so I encourage you to read the editor’s note and indulge yourself in this bouquet of wayside internet flowers.

 “We seek to use technological tools for storytelling and poetry instead of data harvesting for advertising.
 To play, explore, and harmonize rather than disrupt.
 To make things ourselves, slowly, favoring human practice over optimization.
 Transparency over ease.” — Maxwell Neely-Cohen and Shelby Wilson